Achille Emaná: Betis

-On 11 June 2008, it was reported that Real Betis were negotiating with Toulouse for Emaná's transfer.
-The player was quoted as being keen to secure a move to Spain to further his career, even though his current club had apparently already rejected two bids for his signature.
-On 22 July, he finally completed his move to the Andalusians for a fee of £5.5 million.
+On 11 June 2008, Real Betis began negotiations with Toulouse for Emaná; the player was quoted as being keen to secure a move to Spain to further his career, even though his current club had apparently already rejected two bids for his signature.
+On 22 July, he finally completed his transfer for a fee of £5.5 million.

 Emaná scored his first goal for Betis on 19 October 2008, in a 3–0 home win over RCD Mallorca.
-In mid-April 2009, he added braces against Racing de Santander (3–2 away win) and Sporting de Gijón (2–0 at home), finishing his first season with 11 goals – squad-best – and seven assists, but his team were relegated in the last matchday.
+In mid-April 2009, he added braces against Racing de Santander (3–2 away victory) and Sporting de Gijón (2–0 at home), finishing his first season with 11 goals – squad-best – and seven assists, but the Andalusians were relegated in the last matchday.

 In spite of heavy speculation about his future, Emaná continued to be an essential unit in the following Segunda División seasons.
-The attacking trio of himself and strikers Rubén Castro and Jorge Molina combined for more than 50 league goals in 2010–11, as the club returned to the top division after two years of absence.
+The attacking trio of himself and strikers Rubén Castro and Jorge Molina combined for more than 50 league goals in 2010–11 as his side returned to the top flight after two years of absence.

-Later years
+Later career

-On 11 August 2011, Emaná moved to Saudi Arabian club Al Hilal SFC in a deal worth US$6 million.
-In January of the following year he was loaned to United Arab Emirates' Shabab Al Ahli Club until June, and the move was made permanent on 27 July.
+On 11 August 2011, Emaná moved to Saudi Pro League club Al Hilal SFC in a deal worth US$6 million.
+In January 2012, he was loaned to United Arab Emirates' Shabab Al Ahli Club until June, and the move was made permanent on 27 July.

-On 22 January 2013, Emaná was loaned to fellow league team Al-Wasl F.C. until the end of the season, mainly as a replacement to long-term injured Mariano Donda.
-On 27 August, after his loan expired, he agreed to a permanent deal with Cruz Azul from Mexico.
+On 22 January 2013, Emaná was loaned to Al Wasl F.C. also from the UAE Pro League until the end of the season, mainly as a replacement to long-term injured Mariano Donda.
+On 27 August, when his loan expired, he agreed to a permanent deal with Cruz Azul from Mexico.

-Emaná signed with Atlante F.C. on 17 December 2014 on loan until June, after being transfer listed by his parent club back in June.
-On 24 July 2015, already as a free agent, he joined Gimnàstic de Tarragona initially on trial, and subsequently penned a one-year contract.
+Emaná signed with Atlante F.C. on 17 December 2014 on loan until June, after being transfer listed.
+On 24 July 2015, already as a free agent, he joined Gimnàstic de Tarragona initially on trial, and subsequently signed a one-year contract.

 On 20 July 2016, Emaná switched teams and countries again, joining Tokushima Vortis.
-After making no appearances for the J2 League side, he returned to Nàstic on 12 December.
+With no appearances to his credit for the J2 League side, he returned to Nàstic on 12 December.

-In August 2017, the 35-year-old Emaná signed with Indian Super League club Mumbai City FC for the 2017–18 season.
-In October 2018, he returned to Spain and joined CD Gerena of the Tercera División, and the following January moved to Segunda División B with CF Badalona; after no matches for either team, mainly due to bureaucratic problems, he joined UD San Sebastián de los Reyes of the latter competition in August, leaving on 21 January 2020.
+In August 2017, the 35-year-old Emaná was transferred to Indian Super League side Mumbai City FC for the upcoming season.
+In October 2018, he returned to Spain with CD Gerena of Tercera División, and the following January moved to Segunda División B with CF Badalona; he failed to make an appearance for either team, mainly due to bureaucratic problems, then joined UD San Sebastián de los Reyes in August, leaving on 21 January 2020.

-Emaná joined Real Jaén in summer 2020.
+Emaná signed for Real Jaén in summer 2020.